 + How strong is the hose?
 Can it get tangled?

 The hose is made from strong polyurethane.
 It's abrasion and kink resistant.
 It's operated at a lower pressure than 1/4 of it's rated working pressure and at a fraction of it's burst pressure.
 A recoil (spiral) hose has the advantage over a straight hose that it tends to stay organised, keeps AirBuddy at a closer perimeter from you and acts like a suspension to smoothen out any potential tugging caused by swell or your swimming.
 It's positively buoyant, so it points upward from the diver's back.
 When diving together with your buddy, you can link 2 AirBuddies together.
-They will float in a formation to prevent a potential entanglement of the hoses.
-Even if the two hoses crossed, it doesn't stop the air flow, you need substantial force to kink the hose material.
+They will float in a formation to lower the risk of entanglement of the hoses.
+Even if the two hoses crossed, it shouldn't stop the air flow as you need substantial force to kink the hose.
 Since you are tethered to the surface, we do not recommend diving with AirBuddy in obstructed environments such as caves, wrecks or kelp forests.

 + How do I maintain AirBuddy?

-Diving license is a different concept than driving license.
-There is no legislation requiring you to obtain a diving license and no underwater police to pull you over.
-The right question to ask should rather be "Do I need to learn and practice diving?"
-The answer to that is "absolutely yes"!
-And it's really just common sense.
-Similar to any other sport, there is some theory to learn and some skills to acquire.
-You wouldn't go downhill-biking without knowing how to ride a bike or how to break.
-Similarly, you wouldn't go rafting without knowing how to paddle.
-Luckily, diving is not difficult to learn.
-A dive training is certainly a good way to learn and practice the skills, and it's fun.
+Absolutely yes!
 But "having the plastic card" is no guarantee for your comfort or safety.
 You really need to understand it.
-Sadly enough, we’ve met many certified divers; some of whom are even advanced or rescue divers, who didn’t even know the basics.
-Therefore our recommendation is: use all the means available to you, including a training course, a book, an experienced friend and online resources to learn and understand the diving theory and develop the required diving skills.
-The AirBuddy team will also support you by providing instruction videos.
-And please remember, there is no harm in practicing your first few dives in waist level water.
+Use all the means available to you, including a training course, a book, an experienced friend and online resources to learn and understand the diving theory and develop and frequently refresh the required diving skills.
+Please remember, there is no harm in practicing your first few dives with AirBuddy in waist level water.
 Why not start in 1m depth and then go to 2m, 3m, ...5m, ...10m or even deeper as you gain more confidence?
 It's about you and your safety!
 Please dive responsibly.

 + Is diving with AirBuddy safe?

 No matter what sport you do, whether you play soccer, ride a bicycle, swim or ski, there are always some risks involved.
-The most important thing for your safety is that you always understand the basic theory and obey the safety rules.
+The most important thing for your safety is that you always understand the theory and obey the safety rules.
 Diving is no different.
-Please use all means available to you to learn, practice and acquire the required skills.
-We will also support you by providing instruction videos.
+Please use all means to learn, practice and acquire the required skills.
 Dive responsibly, know your limits and never go to a depth you don't feel comfortable to ascend from without any air supply.
-For maximum safety, you may also consider wearing a small redundant system, such as the Spare-Air.
-Please rest assured that we have designed AirBuddy to be safe.
+Wear a small redundant system, such as the Spare-Air.
 Some of the active and passive safety features are:

-- ● large 15L air reservoir to provide a few breaths in case of an emergency, enabling you to safely return back to the surface
+- large 16L air reservoir to provide a few breaths in case of an emergency, enabling you to safely return back to the surface

 + Do I have to be careful about decompression sickness (bends)?

 With AirBuddy, you dive deep enough to explore the beauty of marine life, but not deep enough to run a high risk of decompression sickness, also known as "bends".
 This is how it works: You breathe compressed air when diving.
 Breathing air that is "thicker" means that your body tissue absorbs more nitrogen compared to when you are on the surface.
 How fast and how much nitrogen your body absorbs depends upon the depth and dive time.
 The deeper and longer you stay, the higher the amount of nitrogen is accumulated in your body tissue.
-PADI recreational dive planner suggests that you can dive up to 3 times with AirBuddy (45min at 12m) and still be able to return directly to the surface without making any decompression stops, assuming your breaks between the 3 dives are at least 15 min long.
-As a precaution, we recommend making a safety stop (3 min in 5m) at the end of every dive or plan your dive profile so that you finish diving in shallow water.
-If you were to perform CESA (controlled emergency swimming ascent), you shall not exceed the maximum ascent rate of 18m/ 60ft per minute (i.e. 10 sec from 3m depth, 20 sec from 6m depth, 30 sec from 9m depth, 40 sec from 12m depth).
+PADI recreational dive planner suggests that you can dive up to 2 times with AirBuddy (55min at 12m) and still be able to return directly to the surface without making any decompression stops.
+As a precaution, we recommend making a safety stop (3 min at 5m) at the end of every dive or plan your dive profile so that you finish diving in shallow water.
+You shall not exceed the maximum ascent rate of 18m/ 60ft per minute recommended by PADI (i.e. 10 sec from 3m depth, 20 sec from 6m depth, 30 sec from 9m depth, 40 sec from 12m depth).